culshoefer/codeCurriculum-gitbook/README.md

 After all, Computer Science is a very important subject having many industrial applications.
 Apart from that, without it we would not be able to enjoy the lovely games that we play, the apps that we use or even write an email.
 This wide usage of Computer Science makes it so compelling to study.
 A particularly fun application is game development.
 The simplest way to convey that is via the extremely widely used language `Python` and one of its libraries `PyGame`.

 ## Our team
 We are a team of four first-year Computer Science students at University College London.
-All four of us have done programming in high school, either through self-study or because it was in the curriculum and had a big influence on our decision to study it formally.
-All four of us are very passionate about programming and we want to help more students getting involved into Computer Science.
+All four of us have done programming in high school, either through self-study or because it was in the curriculum and this had a big influence on our decision to study it formally.
+All four of us are very passionate about programming and we want to help more students get involved into Computer Science.
 Our special interests mainly lie in Machine Learning, Professional Software Development and Teamwork.

 ## Installing Python and Pygame